-Alexa, the traffic queen: Alexa provides information on web traffic to other website.
+Alexa provides information on web traffic to other websites.
 It gives a popularity based ranking, which is achieved by users adding a search tool on their website.
 Alexa then tracks where you go and compiles the information into rankings based on the number of hits to each site.
 This tool is mostly a “big guys’” tool though, since most of us don’t really compare traffic… and you need a lot of it to have relevant data showing!

 You can still download the Alexa toolbar for Internet Explorer or Firefox (gives you infos about the website you’re visiting)